Our Environmentally Sustainable Seafood Policy

 The Fresh Market has chosen to base its policy around the Common Vision for Environmentally Sustainable Seafood as established by the Conservation Alliance for Seafood Solutions, a cooperative effort begun in 2008 by sixteen leading conservation organizations devoted to maintaining and improving the health of the world’s oceans and seafood supply.

-With invaluable research and consultation from Conservation Alliance founding member, the New England Aquarium, we have worked to understand the important environmental considerations for both the fisheries that harvest wild products from the world’s oceans and for the aquaculture industry required to meet the global demand for seafood.
+With invaluable research and consultation from Conservation Alliance founding member, we have worked to understand the important environmental considerations for both the fisheries that harvest wild products from the world’s oceans and for the aquaculture industry required to meet the global demand for seafood.
 During this process, we first examined our current seafood supply and then prioritized our own opportunities for immediate, medium and long-term improvement.
 As a result of this research, our commitment to environmentally sustainable seafood consists of the principles that follow.

 Identification of Environmentally Sustainable Seafood